Minami Katsu: Professional career

 Katsu has eight wins on the LPGA of Japan Tour, including one as an amateur.

 Katsu earned her LPGA Tour card for the 2023 season via Q-School.

+In 2025, Katsu had an unofficial shared LPGA Tour win with Sarah Schmelzel at the Walmart NW Arkansas Championship when the tournament was shortened to only 18 holes due to heavy rainfall causing the course to be unplayable.
+Katsu and Schmelzel shot 8-under 63 during the tournament's only round.

 Professional wins (8)

 LPGA of Japan Tour wins (8)

 Katsu won the 2014 KKT Cup Vantelin Ladies Open as an amateur.

 Tournaments in bold denotes major tournaments in LPGA of Japan Tour.